frccode/frccode/docs/Learn/Chapter_8/1_vision_explanation.md

 Vision processing turns your robot's camera into smart eyes that can recognize targets, track game pieces, and navigate autonomously.
 Instead of relying solely on sensors, your robot can "see" and react to the field like a human driver.

 Since the introduction of vision assisted programming into FRC, there has been a spike in robot capabilities and the speed at which they can perform tasks.
-By givng your robot eyes and your code an extra data input, it played a key role in drammatically changing uping the playing field programmers were on when it comes to fast, competative, robotics.
+By givng the code an extra data input, it played a key role in drammatically changing uping the playing field programmers were on when it comes to fast, competative, robotics.

 > **Note:** Much of this documentation/examples is based off [PhotonVision](https://docs.photonvision.org/en/latest/docs/description.html) and [WPILib Vision Processing](https://docs.wpilib.org/en/stable/docs/software/vision-processing/index.html) documentation that provides a more in depth explanation on the topics cover in this section.
 This section is meant to get users started on a simple vision program for those without any previous knowledge.
 However, it is recommended to check out these documentations for a more in depth understanding of vision systems.